riccox/meilisearch-ui/README.md

 >
 > See this [issue](https://github.com/riccox/meilisearch-ui/issues/161).
 >
-> `.env.local` file is local only and you should add it in your `.gitignore` to prevent them from being recorded by git.
+> `.env.local` file is local only and you should add it in your `.gitignore` to prevent it from being recorded by git.
 >
 > At the same time, any variables exposed in this way will eventually appear in the client package, so you should try to avoid using this method.
 When using singleton mode packaging, you need to carefully judge the network environment in which you deploy the application, and it is recommended to deploy in a trusted internal network environment.

-- `VITE_SINGLETON_MODE` tell this app to enable singleton mode.
-- `VITE_SINGLETON_HOST` is the meilisearch host url.
-- `VITE_SINGLETON_API_KEY` is the meilisearch master key.

-5.Next, build the singleton app.
+5.Build the app

 ```sh
 pnpm build